PHASE THREE - IS THERE A MARKET FOR CLOTH MADE FROM ROMNEY WOOL?

 In order to move on to Phase Three – market research and market testing - we needed some funding.
 In May 2014 we were fortunate that an application to The Worshipful Company of Drapers was successful.
 They understood that to be able to set up the administrative hub and begin the process of training young people it was necessary to establish that there was definite interest in the project and cloth of Romney Tweed.
 We also needed to establish that there was a potential market for Romney Tweed.
 Without a market, there would be absolutely no point in teaching the skills needed to produce it.
 We were all most grateful for the faith the Drapers Company showed in our ability to achieve this.

-The Drapers' grant enabled us to fund our plans for Phase 3 as envisaged in our spreadsheet at the time.
+The Drapers' grant enabled us to fund our plans for Phase 3.
 A project was set up by Dr Heather McLaughlin, Head of the Business School of Canterbury Christ Church University, to assess potential markets and establish what competition we would face.
 Three students spent some weeks comparing the success of hand-weaving businesses in the British Isles.
 Their findings showed that there appeared to be a gap for an England tweed brand to sit alongside Harris Tweed and comparable businesses in Ireland and that creating an identity and establishing routes to market were extremely important.
-The report will form an important part of our Business Plan.

 Earlier in the year we had been invited to participate in the Kent Show due to take place over three days in July 2014.
 Thanks to the Drapers’ grant we were able to commission some publicity for Romney Tweed and the resultant interest from both the sheep farmers and members of the general public assisted our market testing.
 We were placed in the Wool Tent alongside the British Wool Marketing Board and the Kent Wool Growers, and with the help of Ellen and young students from Central St. Martin’s succeeded in sharing the award for Second Best Presentation in the Agricultural Section.